-Since I went to Burning Man a few years ago, I’ve had some friends ask me every year around July or August what they need to pack.
+Since I went to Burning Man in 2014, I’ve had some friends ask me every year around July or August what they need to pack.
 This is exactly the list I give them, but just so we’re clear, I’m no Burning Man expert.
 I just like to be able to party and explore comfortably when it comes to camping at festivals, especially one in the desert.
 Also, this list is not comprehensive.
 It’s just the six things I never left camp without when I set out for the playa.

 1. Water Canteen

 Water’s the most basic essential need for every day life so why would it be any different out in the desert?
 But don’t go for your everyday disposable plastic water bottle.
 Get a reusable one that’s BPA free with a wide mouth.

 A wide mouth is important because if your camp has water in large canteens, which you need to muscle and tip over to pour into your bottle, then the wide mouth will catch all that H2O goodness instead of letting it spill onto the precious sand.

 For this, there are two options.
 You can bring a CamelBak Hydration Pack, which I’ve used before and is really convenient because there’s water on your back whenever you want, or this Nalgene water canteens.

 I opted to bring the Nalgene water canteen over my CamelBak because I had multiple bags to wear at Burning Man so it was easy to toss this into whatever I was using at the moment.
 I also liked as it emptied, it flatted out.